Probing small-scale dark matter clumping with the large-scale 21-cm power spectrum: Results

 We show the other cut of the 21-cm power spectrum in Fig.~\ref{fig:21cmPS_vs_z_3cases}.
 The top panels display the 21-cm power spectrum as a function of $z$ for three values of $k$: 0.05, 0.1, and 0.5 Mpc$^{-1}$.
 We again show the power spectrum for CDM, $100h$ WDM-like, and the large-scale (no clumping) case.
 The bottom panels again show the effect of clumping, in terms of the power spectrum in each model relative to the large-scale no-clumping case.

 The effect of non-linear clumping evolves with cosmic time.
 Starting with the Dark Ages and standard CDM, the power spectrum behaves similarly at the various wavenumbers shown; we illustrate here the values at $k=0.5 \ \rm{Mpc}^{-1}$.
-The power spectrum is suppressed at $z = 75$ by $0.098$ mK$^2$ (which corresponds to a suppression by 5.7\%).
+The power spectrum is suppressed at $z = 75$ by 5.7\%.
 Below $z=75$, the difference in the power spectrum becomes more negative, reaching a maximum negative $\rm{Diff}=-0.30$ mK$^2$ (a 10.4\% suppression) at $z=49$.
 After $z=49$, the difference becomes less negative, and after $z=32$, the difference turns positive, meaning that clumping now increases the power spectrum compared to the large-scale no-clumping case.
 The positive difference in the power spectrum reaches a maximum $\rm{Diff}=0.086$ mK$^{2}$ (a 17\% enhancement) at $z=28$, after which it declines towards zero as collisional coupling weakens globally, reducing all aspects of the 21-cm signal.

 At smaller wavenumbers, the fluctuations are smaller and so is the (absolute) effect of clumping.
-For CDM at $z \sim 49$, the maximum difference due to clumping is $-0.061$ mK$^{2}$ (10.3\%) and $-0.021$ mK$^{2}$ (10.4\%) at $k=0.1$ and 0.05 Mpc$^{-1}$, respectively.
-The maximum enhancement at $z \sim 28$ is 0.019~mK$^{2}$ (19\%) and 0.0066~mK$^{2}$ (19\%) at $k=0.1$ and 0.05 Mpc$^{-1}$, respectively.
-In the WDM-like model, where clumping is less pronounced due to weaker structure formation, the maximum enhancement at $z \sim 28$ has a value of 0.068 mK$^2$ (14\%), 0.014 mK$^2$ (14\%), and 0.0049 mK$^2$ (15\%) at $k = 0.5$, $0.1$, and $0.05$~Mpc$^{-1}$, respectively.
-In general, in all models the effect of clumping is roughly independent of $k$ in terms of the relative effect, which is sensible since the effect is coming from much smaller scales than any of these large, observable scales.
+For CDM at $z \sim 49$, the maximum difference due to clumping is again 10\% at both $k=0.1$ and 0.05 Mpc$^{-1}$.
+The maximum enhancement at $z \sim 28$ is 19\% at both of these wavenumbers.
+In the WDM-like model, where clumping is less pronounced due to weaker structure formation, the maximum enhancement at $z \sim 28$ is $14-15\%$ at $k = 0.05-0.5$~Mpc$^{-1}$.
+An important point is that the clumping significantly affects the power on a wide range of length scales, and the fractional effect varies slowly with $k$ over the range of scales that we probe.